-The Enrollment Management department is located in the "N" building of the Enrollment Services.
+The Enrollment Management department is located in the Student Center building.
 To reach the office, please call (323) 563-4839 or admissionsinfo@cdrewu.edu.

 Application Deadlines Policy

 Applications for admission are reviewed on a rolling basis unless otherwise noted.
 Priority and recommended application deadlines are provided in the University policy on Deadlines Regarding Application for Admission and Financial Aid.
 By submitting an application for admission to Charles R. Drew University of Medicine and Science, the student agrees that all the information provided on the application is complete, factually correct and accurate.